Make Your Next Trip Extraordinary

 Traveled to Spain, September 10-25, 2025

-We chartered a private 6-night barge tour on the Canal du Midi through the Barge Lady Cruises (also a WOW Lister), bookended by 8 nights in Barcelona designed and executed under the direction of Virginia.
+We chartered a private 6-night barge tour on the Canal du Midi through Ellen Sack and Caroline Klein (also on The WOW List), bookended by 8 nights in Barcelona designed and executed under the direction of Virginia.
 This review addresses the Barcelona segments planned by Virginia and her team.
 We enjoyed an exceedingly successful trip under her direction, both in overall concept and in detailed execution.

 Our first segment comprised two private half-day guided tours of the major Gaudi architectural sites, including La Pedrera and the majestic Sagrada Familia, as well as Barcelona’s two historical quarters including cathedrals, Roman ruins, and the Picasso Museum.
 Three consecutive evenings involved two private, hosted experiences—a Barcelona Tapas Tasting and a Gourmet Barcelona Tour with ten separate stops—as well as a Flamenco show and dinner as part of a group.
 On the third day, our private car transfer to the barge in France included a private guided visit to the Dali Theater-Museum in Figueras.